eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/index.md

 - *documentation archives* contain the HTML-format API documentation in a `module-doc` folder.

-Finally, legacy Java archives contain the compiled code and are packaged in a `.jar` file using the ZIP file format just as they are for Java.
+Finally, legacy Java archives contain compiled Java code and are packaged in a `.jar` file using the ZIP file format just as they are for Java.
 They are used instead of the corresponding `.car` archive (you can have on or the other, but not both).